 CB: What is one piece of advice would you give to someone who is looking to start a fashion label?

 JG: Know your foundations.
 That means design, process and manufacturing, but those are just the basics.
 Work in the industry, get your experience and try your best to build good relationships with people.
-Relationships is going to help get you more opportunities and a strong foundation is going to help you execute your ideas.
+Relationships are going to help get you more opportunities and a strong foundation is going to help you execute your ideas.

 To purchase apparel, or find our more about MAMMON, head to: godormammon.com